Coder5330/webshell/README.md

 non-root `sandbox` user.
 Close the tab (or let it sit idle) and the container is torn down.

+## Files & Editor tabs

+Alongside the terminal, the UI now has:

+- **Files** — a Finder-style browser (breadcrumbs, grid of icons, new file/folder, rename, delete, upload, download) for whatever the terminal is currently looking at: the per-session container's filesystem in `docker` mode, or the host in `local` mode.
+- **Editor** — a CodeMirror-based code editor with syntax highlighting, multiple tabs, and Cmd/Ctrl+S to save.
+Double-click a file in Files (or hit "Open" on the selection bar) to open it here.

+These talk to the server over the same authenticated WebSocket as the terminal, using a small `fs:` message protocol.
+In `docker` mode the server runs `python3` inside that session's own container via `docker exec` (arguments passed as an argv array, never through a shell string) — so Files/Editor can only ever see that one throwaway container, same as the terminal.
+In `local` mode it touches the host directly via Node's `fs` module, at the same trust level the shell already has there.
+Neither mode grants any access beyond what the terminal itself already allows.

 ## Modes

 | `MODE`   | What it does                                                          |